Maureen Emerson

 THE AUTHOR

 Maureen Emerson, from an Irish-Austrian background, grew up in London - for which she is eternally grateful.
 She brought up her family in North Africa, Lebanon, Dallas and Singapore, before settling in Provence for twenty-two years.
 There she worked as a local co-ordinator for CBS and NBC at media festivals in Cannes.
 During her years in Provence Maureen became enthralled with the stories of those expatriates who lived on the Riviera in the 1920s and 1930s and how the Second World War affected their lives.
 Her second book on the subject is now in progress.
-While still harbouring a strong affection for Provence, Maureen has now settled in Sussex with her husband.
+While still harbouring a strong affection for Provence, Maureen initially returned to Sussex, for over 20 years, but has now settled in Richmond-upon-Thames with her husband Philip.
 Her book, Escape to Provence, is published by Chapter & Verse Books and is available on Kindle.

 Click here to visit Facebook